awsdocs/amazon-cloudsearch-developer-guide/doc_source/configuring-access.md

 + `Sid` is an optional string that you can use to provide a descriptive name for the policy statement\.
 + `Action` specifies which Amazon CloudSearch actions the statement applies to\.
 For the supported actions, see [Amazon CloudSearch Actions](#cloudsearch-actions)\.
 You can use a wildcard \(\*\) as the action to configure access for all actions when you need to grant administrative access to select users\. \(In this case, you might also want to enable multi\-factor authorization for additional security\.
 For more information, see [Configuring MFA\-Protected API Access](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_ManagingMFA.html)\.\) Wildcards are also supported within action names\.
 For example, `"Action":["cloudsearch:Describe*]` matches all of the configuration service `Describe` actions, such as `DescribeDomains` and `DescribeServiceAccessPolicies`\.
 + `Condition` specifies conditions for when the policy is in effect\.
 When configuring anonymous, IP\-based access, you would specify the IP addresses that the access rule applies to, for example `"IpAddress": {"aws:SourceIp": ["192.0.2.0/32"]}`\.
 + `Principal` specifies who is allowed access to the domain in a resource\-based policy\. `Principal` is not specified in user\-based policies configured through IAM\.
-The `Principal` value for a resource\-based policy can specify other AWS accounts or IAM users in your own account\.
+The `Principal` value for a resource\-based policy can specify other AWS accounts or users in your own account\.
 For example, to grant access to the account 555555555555, you would specify `"Principal":{"AWS":["arn:aws:iam::555555555555:root"]}`\.
 Specifying a wildcard \(\*\) enables anonymous access to the domain\.
 Anonymous access is not recommended\.
 If you enable anonymous access, you should at least specify a condition to restrict which IP addresses can submit requests to the domain\.
 For more information, see [Granting Access to a Domain from Selected IP Addresses](#ip-based-policy)\.

 For examples of access policies for Amazon CloudSearch, see [Amazon CloudSearch Policy Examples](#policy-examples)\.